Sunday, April 24, 2016

 Ginseng Up (#34 - Rated 8.0 out of 12)

-Ginseng is any one of 11 species from slow-growing perennial plants with fleshy roots.
-It originates from the genus Panax of the family, Aralianceae.
-It is commonly found in North America and in eastern Asia, typically in cooler climates.
+Ginseng is any of 11 species from slow-growing perennial plants with fleshy roots.
+It originates from the genus Panax of the family Aralianceae.
+It is commonly found in North America and eastern Asia, typically in cooler climates.

-I was not sure how this would be with a good root beer.
-The taste of Ginseng, if I recall correctly, is a little bitter.
-It at least sparks my interest with the uncommon combination.
+I wanted to know how this would be with a good root beer.
+If I recall correctly, the taste of ginseng is bitter.
+However, the uncommon combination at least sparks my interest.

-Ingredients: Triple Filtered water, cane sugar, wintergreen, oil of cloves, natural root beer flavors and other and natural flavors, Gum Acacia, Caramel color, and Korean Ginseng Extract.
+Ingredients: Triple Filtered Water, Cane Sugar, Wintergreen, Oil of Cloves, Natural Root Beer flavors and other Natural Flavors, Gum Acacia, Caramel Color, and Korean Ginseng Extract.

 Nutrition 12 oz serving (from the bottle)